google/trillian-website/content/application/discourage-misbehaviour-by-third-parties.md

 * Some CAs performed inadequate checking of an organisation and mistakenly issued certificates that shouldn’t have been allowed.
 * Some CAs had poor security, resulting in hackers stealing their signing key and creating new illegitimate certificates.

 Fake certificates are hard to detect if they’re used in a limited, targeted way by a malicious user: no-one else sees the fake certificate, so no-one knows it exists.
 And the whole premise of HTTPS was weakened by sloppy CAs, so there was a big incentive to fix the problem.
 However, previous attempts to fix it were ineffective.
-CAs were passing traditional auditing of their business processes but were still miss-issuing certificates.
+CAs were passing traditional auditing of their business processes but were still mis-issuing certificates.

 ## Certificate Transparency is built with Trillian